-Risk Ref Risk Title Cause & Effect Gross Risk Score Net Risk Score Action Required To be imple mente d by STR 14 Hill Risk Owner: Mike Hill Last Updated: 20 Jul 2017 Cause (May 2016) Failure of health partners to provide increased capacity for primary care and mental health services for new and expanding communities, Consequence leading to inability of residents to access quality local health care increasing pressure on existing services, increased public health costs through higher A&E admissions, increased direct costs for SCDC in reacting to the detrimental impacts of ill-health and inability to effectively achieve Corporate Plan Living Well outcomes resulting in reduced quality of life and increased health acute and chronic health conditions for residents in affected communities, reduced capacity by public health agencies to contain viral outbreaks and inability of SCDC to maintain viable service levels. = 3 9 (9) Proactive negotiations with developers to ensure adequate health infrastructure provision in new communities within relevant legal agreements; Development Delivery Agreements in place/under negotiation to embed a partnership approach.
+Risk Ref Risk Title Cause & Effect Gross Risk Score Net Risk Score i To be imple mente d by STR 14 Access to Primary Care in Growth Areas - Cllr Mark Howell (was STR29) Head of Service: Mike Hill Risk Owner: Mike Hill Last Updated: 20 Jul 2017 Cause (May 2016) Failure of health partners to provide increased capacity for primary care and mental health services for new and expanding communities, Consequence leading to inability of residents to access quality local health care increasing pressure on existing services, increased public health costs through higher A&E admissions, increased direct costs for SCDC in reacting to the detrimental impacts of ill-health and inability to effectively achieve Corporate Plan Living Well outcomes resulting in reduced quality of life and increased health acute and chronic health conditions for residents in affected communities, reduced capacity by public health agencies to contain viral outbreaks and inability of SCDC to maintain viable service levels. = 3 9 (9) Proactive negotiations with developers to ensure adequate health infrastructure provision in new communities within relevant legal agreements; Development Delivery Agreements in place/under negotiation to embed a partnership approach.
 Ongoing participation in robust county health scrutiny and Local Health Partnership.
 Delivery of Corporate Plan Living Well objectives around ill-health prevention.
 I = 3 L = 3 9 (9)

-Risk Ref Risk Title Cause & Effect Gross Risk Score Net Risk Score Action Required To be imple mente d by STR 12 with other authorities - Cllr Peter Topping (was STR27) Head of Service: Mike Hill Risk Owner: Brian O'Sullivan Last Updated: 20 Jul 2017 Cause (November 2014) Shared services initiatives are not completed in a timely fashion due to •inadequate stakeholder engagement, •conflicting priorities, •unavailability of key staff, or •Councils not adapting how they work to new arrangements A further risk is that established partnership delivers worse than before in terms of: •outputs; •cost of service; •reputation (in particular among residents); •lack of agreed objectives.
-Consequence leading to inadequate resources and support, inefficient practices and unreasonable expectations on shared-staff, resulting in a delay or failure in delivering the outputs, required additional income and savings targets, and associated benefits for the district's residents and businesses, including possible dilution in service levels initially.
-I = 3 L = 3 9 (9) Clear KPIs are in place to track performance on a regular basis.
+Risk Ref Risk Title Cause & Effect Gross Risk Score Risk Control Net Risk Score Action Required To be imple mente d by STR 12 STR27) Head of Service: Mike Hill Risk Owner: Brian O'Sullivan Last Updated: 20 Jul 2017 I = 3 L = 3 9 (9) Clear KPIs are in place to track performance on a regular basis.
 These are reviewed by the Shared Services Board in accordance with the governance set up.
 Progress to be overseen by a joint steering group including Leaders and relevant portfolio holders.
 A Joint Committee has been established to oversee the delivery of shared services, to endorse shared business plans, to monitor performance and report through to Cabinet.
 For SCDC, reports to Cabinet in October 2014 (re ICT, Legal and Waste) November 2014 (re Building Control) and July 2015 (re Building Control, ICT and Legal).
 Strong programme and project management provided by an overall programme 3C Management Board comprising Directors from each authority, supported by the 3C Programme Manager, individual project boards of lead officers and relevant support services officers from each authority.
 Prioritisation of projects within workloads.
 Dedicated external resources obtained for each project, funded from Transformation Challenge Award grant, and additional resources allocated to ensure improved co-ordination and delivery.
 A dedicated risk register is overseen and monitored by the 3C Management Board and progress will be reported through Corporate Plan monitoring.
 A Joint Committee has been established to oversee the delivery of shared services, to endorse shared business plans, to monitor performance and report through to Cabinet.
 Revised recharging models in place from April 2017.
 This will be monitored through The 3C governance boards.
 I = 3 L = 2 6 (6) Timescale to progress: Work underway to align governance and financial management arrangements.
-31 Mar 2017
+31 Oct 2017